 “we are finalizing a rule that would provide for auto-reenrollment through the Exchange, as opposed to permitting auto-reenrollment outside the Exchange.
 Under this rule, an enrollee could automatically be re-enrolled into a QHP from a different issuer through the Exchange.”

-So if you health insurer is leaving the exchange but remaining in the off-exchange market (as will be the case in most of the areas where Aetna is exiting the exchange at the end of 2016), the exchange will be able to auto-re-enroll you in a plan from a new carrier (assuming you don’t return to the exchange to pick a new plan), but your carrier will not be able to auto-renew your coverage to an off-exchange version of your plan.
+So if your health insurer is leaving the exchange but remaining in the off-exchange market, the exchange will be able to auto-re-enroll you in a plan from a different carrier (assuming you don’t return to the exchange to pick a new plan), but your carrier will not be able to auto-renew your coverage to an off-exchange version of your plan.

 Could you be mapped to a higher premium?